 Airservices is progressing into tranche three of the Airspace Modernisation Program, focusing on providing standardisation across our regional aerodromes and increased access to enroute airspace.

-- Re-classify Class C airspace to Class E airspace at nine regional aerodromes (Albury, Alice Springs, Coffs Harbour, Hamilton Island, Hobart, Launceston, Mackay, Rockhampton and Tamworth).
+- Re-classify Class C airspace to Class E airspace at eight regional aerodromes (Albury, Alice Springs, Coffs Harbour, Hamilton Island, Launceston, Mackay, Rockhampton and Tamworth).

-- Replace the out of tower hours Terminal Class E or Class D airspace with Class G airspace from the surface to 4,500ft Above Mean Sea Level (AMSL) at four regional aerodromes (Hobart, Launceston, Mackay and Rockhampton).
+- Replace the out of tower hours Terminal Class E or Class D airspace with Class G airspace from the surface to 4,500ft Above Mean Sea Level (AMSL) at thee regional aerodromes (Launceston, Mackay and Rockhampton).

 - Lower the out of tower hours Class E airspace steps to 4,500ft AMSL at three Class D regional aerodromes (Albury, Alice Springs and Tamworth).